How to finance your car, truck, or SUV with bad credit or no credit

 In fact, buy here pay here has gained in popularity in the past fifteen years.
 As shown below, the interest in buy here pay here as a form of car buying has steadily increased, and the trend is likely to continue moving forward.

 The biggest difference between a buy here pay here dealership and a more traditional dealership is that with buy here pay here, almost everything goes through the local car dealer directly.
 This means the monthly payments are made directly to the dealership, and the financial contract that is agreed upon for the vehicle is between the dealership and the buyer only, rather than a bank or other lender.

-What’s the difference between buy here pay here and financing?
+The difference between buy here pay here and financing

 The most glaring difference between a traditional dealership and a buy here pay here place is the way financing is handled.
 In an auto sale at a traditional car dealership, the credit is provided by a bank or other form of outside institution.

 Since the loan is provided by the dealer at a buy here pay here dealership, they are often much more flexible in the approval process, allowing those with lower credit scores to be able to get a quality vehicle without being turned down or required to pay the entire price for the vehicle upfront.

 Since buy here pay here dealers often deal with higher risk car buyers, the interest rates and penalties for missed payments may be more strict than with a traditional car dealership.

 Where are buy here pay here car lots?